-I was able to create a unified menu so that any time the main site (Estate) had it’s menu adjusted, all subsites would reflect the changes.
-I integrated a system of ‘syndicating’ or publishing blog/events from the main site to the correct subsite using categories.
-This enabled the main site to contain the master list of all blogs/events, with each subsite only showing the correct types of content.
-I also built a multisite AJAX search utility that screened out the duplication (blogs/events appearing on both the master and the subsite).
+I was able to create a custom unified menu.
+This meant when the main site (Estate) adjusts it’s menu, all sub-sites reflect the changes.
+Using categories, I integrated a system that syndicates blog/events from the main site to the correct sub-site.
+This allows the main site to contain a master of all blogs/events, with each sub-site only showing it’s own.
+I also built a multisite AJAX search utility that screened out duplication (blogs/events appearing on both the master and the sub-site).

 Since leaving my contract with the parent company, their in-house team took over but sadly were unable to complete my full vision as intended.